vendelocky/account-kit-app/README.md

+This project is the enhanced version of the quick start account abstraction tool kit from Alchemy that is working with social logins.

+## Feature
+1. Login with social accounts (email, google account, facebook account, wallet)
+2. mint token to the logged in address
+3. mint a pre-defined NFT to the logged in address
+4. Gas fee is sponsored
+##
-See [accountkit.alchemy.com](https://accountkit.alchemy.com/) for the most up to date documentation!
+For more information, see [accountkit.alchemy.com](https://accountkit.alchemy.com/) for the most up to date documentation!

 - [quick start guide](https://accountkit.alchemy.com/react/quickstart) to Account Kit
 - [demo](https://demo.alchemy.com/)